iamazhar/stretchy-header-collection-view/README.md

 ```
 2. Open the project in Xcode and run it on a simulator or device.

-3. To integrate the stretchy header into your UICollectionView, refer to the example in `ViewController.swift`.
+3. To integrate the stretchy header into your UICollectionView, refer to the example in `StretchyHeaderCollectionViewController.swift`.

 ## Contributions